Continuing Education Activity

 Furthermore, researchers found no correlation between increased GBM permeability and any histological changes.
 Since the majority of the GBM dysfunction is through altered charge selectivity, not size, it would appear on histology.

-Microalbuminuria, in itself, has not been associated with causing specific symptoms.
-However, due to its link with diabetes, obesity, hypertension, and cardiovascular events, patient history and physical examination should focus on evaluating these complications.
-Specifically, paying attention to any personal or family history of kidney, cardiac, and systemic diseases could reveal pertinent information.
-Additionally, diabetic patients may present with symptoms of cardiac disease, vision difficulties, and urinary tract disorders.
+Microalbuminuria, in itself, has not been associated with any specific symptoms.
+However, due to its link with diabetes, obesity, hypertension, and cardiovascular events, providers should focus on history and physical examination to assess for these complications.
+Specifically, paying attention to any personal or family history of renal, cardiac, and systemic diseases could reveal pertinent information.
+Additionally, patients with diabetes may present with symptoms of cardiac disease, vision difficulties, and urinary tract disorders.
 On physical exam, it is particularly important to evaluate for elevated blood pressure, abnormal cardiac exam, carotid pulse for bruits, and lower extremity swelling.

-The gold standard diagnostic test is a 24-hour urine collection as it has the lowest variability, but it is labor-intensive.
-As described above, the UACR corrects for urine concentration and volume but can vary through other factors.
+The gold standard diagnostic test for the detection of microalbuminuria is a 24-hour urine collection as it has the lowest variability, but it is labor-intensive.
+As described above, the UACR corrects urine concentration and volume but can vary through other factors.
 The urine spot collection, on the other hand, changes depending on the urine volume.
 Other alternatives have undergone development, but they have similar sensitivities to the 24-hour collection.
 These are immunoturbidimetry, immunonephelometry, enzyme-linked immunosorbent assays, immunoassay with latex bodies, radial immunodiffusion, and fluroimmunoassay.

-As per the National Kidney Foundation and European Society of Hypertension, in high-risk patients, screening with a UACR is required to evaluate for microalbuminuria and potential complications.
-The high-risk patient population consists of the elderly, African Americans, Asians, diabetics, hypertensives, and a family history of chronic kidney disease (diagnosed at older than 60 years).
+As per the National Kidney Foundation and European Society of Hypertension, in high-risk patients, screening with a UACR is required to evaluate for microalbuminuria and its potential complications.
+The high-risk patient population consists of the elderly, African Americans, Asians, patients with diabetes, patients with hypertension, and patients with a family history of chronic kidney disease (diagnosed at older than 60 years).
 However, screening the general population still requires further evaluation to determine if it is beneficial.

 Furthermore, the American Diabetes Association recommends that this screening be repeated every year for type 1 diabetes (if the diagnosis is older than five years ago).
-As for type 2 diabetics and diabetic nephropathy, the recommendation is also every year, but it should start following the initial diagnosis.
+As for patients with type 2 diabetes and diabetic nephropathy, the recommendation is also every year, but it should start following the initial diagnosis.

-Laboratory investigations should include basic metabolic panel (to evaluate for decreased GFR, increased creatinine, and electrolyte imbalances) and complete white count (for leukocytosis).
-Other ones to consider obtaining are blood sugars, hemoglobin A1c, lipid panel, and troponins.
-Additionally, ultrasound is an option to look for signs of kidney and urinary abnormalities.
+Laboratory investigations should include a basic metabolic panel (to evaluate for decreased GFR, increased creatinine, and electrolyte imbalances) and a complete white count (for leukocytosis).
+Other blood tests to be considered for the assessment of associated conditions are blood sugars, hemoglobin A1c, lipid panel, and troponins.
+Additionally, ultrasound is an option to look for renal and urinary abnormalities.
 Renal biopsies are rare because of the procedural side effects, and there are no evidence-based recommendations for indications to acquire one.

 If microalbuminuria is present, aggressive measures should ensue with the ultimate goal of decreasing the risk of cardio-metabolic complications.
 The first-line treatment is lifestyle modifications to control diabetes and hypertension.
-Although it seems trivial, this can save retinal function, prevent further kidney damage, decrease stroke risk, and decrease microvascular complications.
-For type 2 diabetics with microalbuminuria, reports indicate that a normal protein diet of (0.8 g x kg)/(bodyweight x day) was optimal, not a low protein diet.
-Interestingly, eating chicken, instead of red meat, saw a urinary albumin excretion decrease of 46% along with decreasing total cholesterol and apolipoprotein B in type 2 diabetic patients with microalbuminuria.
+Although it seems trivial, this can save retinal function, prevent further kidney damage, decrease the risk of cerebrovascular accidents, and reduce microvascular complications.
+For patients with type 2 diabetes with microalbuminuria, reports indicate that a normal protein diet of (0.8 g x kg)/(bodyweight x day) was optimal, not a low protein diet.
+Interestingly, eating chicken, instead of red meat, saw a reduction in urinary albumin excretion of 46% along with decreasing total cholesterol and apolipoprotein B in type 2 diabetic patients with microalbuminuria.

 Maintaining an A1c of less than 7% has been shown to decrease the risk of developing not only microalbuminuria but also macroalbuminuria.
-The evidence shows that rosiglitazone and insulin have the best benefits and the least side effects.
-Angiotensin-converting enzyme (ACE) inhibitor, angiotensin receptor blocker (ARB), or beta-blocker vasodilators can reduce blood pressure.
-Although many clinicians commonly believe that ACE inhibitors and ARBs are interchangeable in the treatment method, some data does not support the effectiveness of ARBs.
-In patients younger than 50 years, the blood pressure goal should be 120/70-75 mmHg, whereas it is slightly higher at 125 to 130/80 to 85 mmHg in those older than 50.
-Moreover, ACE inhibitors are useful in diabetic patients, even without hypertension.
+The evidence shows that rosiglitazone and insulin have the best outcomes and the least side effects.
+Angiotensin-converting enzyme (ACE) inhibitor, angiotensin receptor blocker (ARB), or vasodilatory beta-blockers can reduce blood pressure.
+Although many providers commonly believe that ACE inhibitors and ARBs are interchangeable in the treatment method, some data does not support the effectiveness of ARBs.
+In patients younger than 50 years, the blood pressure goal should be 120/70-75 mmHg, whereas it is slightly higher at 125-130/80-85 mmHg in those older than 50.
+Moreover, ACE inhibitors are useful in patients with diabetes, even without hypertension.
 They have a reno-protective effect of decreasing mesangial expansion and preventing the onset of glomerulosclerosis.
-The other anti-hypertensives help manage hypertension but have some to minimal effect in delaying the progression of kidney disease.
+The other anti-hypertensives help manage hypertension but have minimal effect in delaying the progression of kidney disease.

 When considering the associated comorbidities with microalbuminuria, the treatment recommendations should also include weight loss, aspirin, and maintaining low-density lipoprotein cholesterol of less than 100.
 Finally, the level of microalbuminuria can serve as an indicator of treatment response, especially in patients with hyperinsulinemia, insulin resistance, and hypertension.

-Microalbuminuria can present in various diseases, including kidney-related and non-kidney related.
+Microalbuminuria can present in various diseases, kidney-related and non-kidney related.
 Notably, it has been proposed to be an acute phase reactant and subsequently increases during inflammation, especially ischemia, reperfusion, burns, trauma, sepsis, and surgery.
-Organ specific-inflammatory conditions that have correlations with microalbuminuria are periodontitis, obstructive respiratory disease, hepatitis, bowel disease, pancreatitis, rheumatoid arthritis, and psoriasis.
-Furthermore, increased toll-like receptor 4 was associated with microalbuminuria and diabetic kidney disease.
-Thus, the hypothesis is that inflammation activated further disease progression.
+Organ-specific inflammatory conditions that have correlations with microalbuminuria are periodontitis, obstructive respiratory disease, hepatitis, bowel disease, pancreatitis, rheumatoid arthritis, and psoriasis.
+Furthermore, increased toll-like receptor 4 is found to be associated with microalbuminuria and diabetic kidney disease.
+Thus, the hypothesis is that inflammation activates further disease progression.

 Moreover, microalbuminuria coinciding with third-trimester pregnancies could indicate the future sequelae of pre-eclampsia.

 It is well known that the glomerular filtration rate (GFR) is useful in staging chronic kidney disease.
 In comparison to microalbuminuria, GFR is a pure kidney damage marker.
 Several studies have demonstrated that there is a continuous correlation between microalbuminuria and developing end-stage renal disease.
 Therefore, when presented with a patient with a reduced GFR classified under stage 3 or 4, the patient with microalbuminuria should be considered very high risk, instead of high risk as per the GFR.
-This classification ensures the physician and patient undergo rapid action to prevent further complications, such as macroalbuminuria, diabetic kidney disease, proteinuria, and chronic kidney disease.
+This classification ensures that prompt action is taken to prevent further complications, such as macroalbuminuria, diabetic kidney disease, proteinuria, and chronic kidney disease.

 Microalbuminuria has links with a high rate of atherosclerotic cardiovascular events (such as coronary artery disease, stroke, and peripheral vascular disease) and subsequently increased morbidity and mortality.
-The evidence reveals in adults; it is a four to six-fold increase, whereas, in people with diabetes, it is only two-fold.
+The evidence reveals in adults; it is a four to six-fold increase, whereas, in patients with diabetes, it is only two-fold.
 The risk of cardiovascular events is even higher for patients with macroalbuminuria versus microalbuminuria.
-Thus, screening and treatment compliance during MA could prevent macroalbuminuria and even death.
-The UACR range for microalbuminuria starts 2 mg/day, but data shows that the risk between increased UAE and cardiovascular disease can begin even at 1 mg/day.
+Thus, screening and compliance with the treatment of microalbuminuria could prevent macroalbuminuria and even death.
+The UACR range for microalbuminuria starts at 2 mg/day, but data shows that the risk between increased UAE and cardiovascular disease can begin even at 1 mg/day.